 Strategic Communications Faculty: Mike Breslin, Jill Lambeth, Sandy Martin, Moose Tyler, and Christy Vincent

 The Department of Mass Communication recently held its annual retreat August 15, 2013 in Edmond.
 The Department officially welcomed its newest members: Albani Milton-Smith, Student Success Advisor; Angela Cejda, Photographic Arts Facilities Coordinator; and Jeff Palmer, ProMedia faculty member.

 Mark Zimmerman MFA, Photographic Arts faculty, with OKC Thunder's Kevin Durant!
 Assisting with a professional photography shoot has benefits!

 Dr. Christy Vincent, Associate Professor in Organizational Communication, was honored with the Neely Excellence in Teaching Award at the Faculty & Staff Fall Forum on August 13, 2013.
 This award is the most prestigious award for teaching at UCO.
 Pictured left are Dr. Christy Vincent receiving the award from Dr. J. Neely.
 Photo provided by UCO Photographic Services.

-Mass Communication Professional Media students had the opportunity to sharpen their reporting and anchoring skills during On-Air Presentation taught by Mass Comm Professional Media Faculty member Mark Scott during the August intersession.
-Students witnessed two live newscasts at KFOR and KWTV and toured both facilties.
+Mass Communication Professional Media students had the opportunity to sharpen their reporting and anchoring skills during On-Air Presentation taught by MCOM Professional Media Faculty member Mark Scott during the August intersession.
+Students witnessed two live newscasts at KFOR and KWTV and toured both facilities.
 Students also heard from and networked with various UCO Professional Media Alumni working within the Oklahoma City television market.